 - Lost income because of your inability to work

 - Property damage

 If your loved one died because of the truck accident, you may pursue a wrongful death claim and recover compensation for funeral and burial expenses.

 Call Our Truck Accident Lawyer in Hamilton County Today

 Tennessee’s Statute of Limitations allows accident victims one year from the date of your accident to file a personal injury claim or a lawsuit.
-If you want the Law Offices of Ogle, Elrod & Baril, PLLC to represent you, you do not have to pay us upfront fees.
+If you want OEB Law, PLLC to represent you, you do not have to pay us upfront fees.
 We work on a contingency basis which means that you do not pay us unless we are successful in getting you the compensation you deserve.

 To schedule a free legal consultation, call us today at 1-865-546-1111.